 “Unfortunately, because of the low chum returns the last two years, we’ve not even come close to our old goal, let alone the goal of producing more fish for orcas,” Wolf said.
 “For 2020, we only had 500,000 chum.
 All the money in the world won’t help if ocean conditions and degraded habitat prevent adequate returns of fish.”

-The Tulalip Tribes also received funding that contributed to long overdue hatchery upgrades to the Bernie “Kai-Kai” Gobin Hatchery, including new wells and raceways, and increasing the water supply by four times to support double the egg take.
+The Tulalip Tribes also received funding that contributed to long overdue hatchery upgrades to the Bernie “Kai-Kai” Gobin Hatchery, including new wells and raceways, and increasing the water supply by four times to support increased chinook production and improve water quality.

 Tracking juvenile salmon growth

 The success of the effort will depend on monitoring hatchery releases as they out-migrate from the rivers and when they return as adults, said Mike Crewson, Tulalip Tribes fisheries enhancement biologist.